nastevens/byteops/README.md

 Things only get worse from there if you want to do things like mask bits, invert bits, or perform a shift or rotate.
-There is no syntax for a `byte` contstant in Java, and when doing bitwise operations everything is cast to an `int` anyway.
+There is no syntax for a `byte` constant in Java, and when doing bitwise operations everything is cast to an `int` anyway.
 That means code for processing bytes is littered with casts to and from `int`.
 It is very easy to make a mistake, especially when you throw in the right shift operator (>>) and the _unsigned_ right